The Locker Key

 “I’ll stay in touch.
 Hang around the house for a few days, in case I need some more info.”

-Riley disconnects and smiles to himself.
+Riley smiled to himself.

 ~ 9 ~

 “Who are these dudes?”
+Jake asked.

 “One of them is your worst nightmare.”